xinslu/Portfolio-Website/src/pages/projects.md

 A timed chat for people to share and talk about issues they're having in relation with their mental health and help them overcome it.
-A message in the **Redis database** to expire in about **6 hours** in order to encourage people to come out and discourage users from harrasing one another.
+A message in the **Redis database** to expire in about **6 hours** in order to encourage people to come out and discourage users from harassing one another.
 Created a **Dockerized App** with a Redis Instance during development.
 Set-up a Log-In page using **Firebase** that is capable of using **Google OAuth**, the users can then set their username, add a profile picture and set the theme